 Business and Management Skills Training

 BCNET offers training to help IT staff at member institutions enhance their business and management skills.
-Beginning in May 2017, we will offer third-party training across domains to meet member needs.
+Beginning in May 2017, we are offering third-party training across domains to meet member needs.

 Passing the ITIL Foundation exam is a pre-requisite for admission into ITIL Intermediate-level training courses.